What is a Traditional Thai Bamboo Tattoo?

 Tattoo Shops display on their shop windows, Google Adverts, Facebook Pages and websites, traditional Sak Yant Designs referring to them as Traditional Bamboo Tattoo Designs.
 Sak Yant Masters purposely make these designs incorrect so that only trained Ajarns can read, spot mistakes and change the magical Text.

 Some Tattoo Artists might say this is their ‘modern take‘ or ‘artistic representation‘ of the classic and traditional design.
 But there is no getting away from it, this is an artwork that is devoid of meaning, significance or spirituality.
-Worse a Tattoo Shop will charge you 2-5 times more for the fake as an real Sak Yant Master will charge for the authentic experience.
+Worse a Tattoo Shop will charge you 2-5 times more for the fake/replica as an real Sak Yant Master will charge for the authentic experience.

 3) Tourists can’t read the Magical Text